 Over 80% of customers are likely to avoid doing business with you if you fail to show you care.

 Consequently, companies that prioritize support quality are leading the way.
-Optimize how you speak to your customers to push yourself into that bracket – customer support quality deserves conscientious management.
+Optimize how you speak to your customers to push yourself into that bracket — quality customer service deserves conscientious management.

-Customer service is about more than just answering questions.
-Although excellent service looks slightly different for every company, there are commonly shared values:
+Quality customer service is about more than just answering questions.
+Although excellent customer service looks slightly different for every industry, there are commonly shared values:

 - Ease of use